pardot/api-docs/docs/kb/api-version-3/export.md

 ### Fields

 Select the visitor activity fields you want to export.
-[Following](../../object-field-references/#visitor-activity) are the fields that are available for visitor activity.
+Following are the fields that are available for visitor activity: [/kb/object-field-references/#visitor-activity](../../object-field-references/#visitor-activity).
 The value for `fields` must be an array of strings of the available fields.

 #### Abilities